On the Diminishing Returns of Complex Robust RAG Training in the Era of Powerful LLMs: Diminishing Benefits of Complex Methods With Model Capacity

-We conduct experiments to analyze the effectiveness of complex document selection strategies under Llama model families (\texttt{Llama-2-7b-chat-hf} and \texttt{Llama-3-8B-Instruct}) in Table~\ref{tab:main_result_llama}, and Qwen model families in Appendix Table~\ref{tab:main_result_qwen}. \paragraph{Training with sophisticated documents enhances LM robustness for weak models} The experimental results presented in Tables \ref{tab:main_result_llama} and \ref{tab:main_result_qwen} provide compelling evidence that robust training significantly improves model resilience when processing noisy documents.
+We conduct experiments to analyze the effectiveness of complex document selection strategies under Llama model families (Llama-2-7b-chat-hf and Llama-3-8B-Instruct) in Table~\ref{tab:main_result_llama} and Qwen model families (Qwen1.5-7B-Chat and Qwen2.5-7B-Instruct) in Table~\ref{tab:main_result_qwen}.

+\paragraph{Training with sophisticated documents enhances LM robustness for weak models} The experimental results provide compelling evidence that robust training significantly improves model resilience when processing noisy documents.
 While base models exhibit substantial performance degradation when encountering noisy documents during inference, models that undergo robust training maintain consistent and superior QA performance across various document selection strategies.
-A notable example is the \texttt{Llama-2-7b-chat-hf} model's performance (Table~\ref{tab:main_result_llama}) on the HotpotQA dataset, where training with golden documents improves the EM score from 3.3 (Base Model) to 30.67 (Golden Doc), indicating increased resilience to document noise.
+A notable example is the Llama-2-7b-chat-hf model's performance (Table~\ref{tab:main_result_llama}) on the HotpotQA dataset, where training with golden documents improves the EM score from 3.3 (Base Model) to 30.67 (Golden Doc), indicating increased resilience to document noise.
 This pattern of improvement is consistently observed across both Llama (Table~\ref{tab:main_result_llama}) and Qwen (Table~\ref{tab:main_result_qwen}) model families, strongly indicating that robust training effectively mitigates the base models' inherent vulnerability to noisy documents.

 \paragraph{Training with random documents shows surprising effectiveness} We also notice that training with randomly selected documents exhibits remarkable effectiveness across all experimental configurations.
-Quantitative analysis shows that with \texttt{Llama-2-7b-chat-hf}, this approach achieves superior performance on WebQuestions compared to more sophisticated strategies.
-Similar observations emerge from experiments with \texttt{Qwen1.5-7B-Chat}, where random document selection achieves 46.04 EM on WebQuestions, approaching the optimal performance of 47.12 EM achieved by RetRobust.
+Quantitative analysis shows that with Llama-2-7b-chat-hf, this approach achieves superior performance on WebQuestions compared to more sophisticated strategies.
+Similar observations emerge from experiments with Qwen1.5-7B-Chat, where random document selection achieves 46.04 EM on WebQuestions, approaching the optimal performance of 47.12 EM achieved by RetRobust.
 The consistency of these results across distinct model architectures suggests that the efficacy of random document selection represents an inherent characteristic of contemporary RAG systems.